Home » Symptoms » Cat Symptoms A-Z » Black Stool, Tarry Stool (Melena)

 - Gastritis (Inflammation of the Stomach Lining)

-- Leishmaniasis (Parasitic Infection Caused by Leishmania Species)
+- Leishmaniasis (Parasitic infection caused by Leishmania species)

-- Hypervitaminosis D (Vitamin D Overdose Poisoning)
+- Hypervitaminosis D (Vitamin D overdose toxicity)

 - Eosinophilic Gastroenteritis (Inflammation of the Stomach and Intestines with the Presence of Special White Blood Cells)

-- Thrombocytopenia (Low Platelet Count)
+- Thrombocytopenia (Low platelet count)

-Another possible cause is a blood clotting disorder, which can be triggered by liver disease, poisoning, or genetic defects.
-If the blood does not clot properly, even minor injuries in the gastrointestinal tract can lead to significant Bleeding.
-Trauma, such as from swallowing foreign objects, can also lead to injuries and Bleeding.
+Another possible cause is a blood coagulationBlood coagulation is a process that helps stop Bleeding when a blood vessel is damaged.
+Platelets and certain proteins in the plasma form a blood clot that seals the wound. disorder, which can be triggered by liver diseases, poisoning, or genetic defects.
+If the blood does not clot properly, even minor injuries in the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract can lead to significant bleeding.
+Traumas, such as swallowing foreign objects, can also lead to injuries and bleeding.

 -